 Bariatric SurgeryEndoscopyGeneral Surgery

-Along with having experts in the bariatric field, Waratah Private Hospital provides a holistic approach to your recovery.
-Your bariatric surgeon might refer you to the Waratah Rehabilitation Centre.
+Along with having experts in the Orthopaedic field, Waratah Private Hospital offers a holistic approach to your recovery.
+Your Orthopaedic Specialist may refer you to Rehabilitation at Waratah.

 • Begin and maintain a workout routine to reach and keep your weight loss goals.